Raghul-M/Devops/README.md

-# Devops
-This Repo Consists of Devops Tools and Technologies Notes
+# Repo Consists of Devops Projects